Please join us weekly for our Guardians Anonymous Meeting every Wednesday at 6:30pm:

 officer, the spouse of a former police officer, and former military members.

-We're proud to have Erika lead the Guardian Initiative, as we are deeply aware of the need in our first responder community.
+We are deeply aware of the need in our first responder community.
 As the wife of a police officer and military veteran, the founder and CEO of Windmill Wellness Ranch, Shannon Malish knows how important trauma resolution is for all of our first responders and military.
 Windmill Wellness Ranch specializes in treating first responders, our nation’s veterans, and their spouses and children.
 Windmill Wellness Ranch is here to treat you and your family.

 Job related stressors create unique obstacles that scar the mind, body, and spirit.
 First responders and military members are at an increased risk for trauma exposure and are more prone to developing addiction, PTSD, and other mental health diagnosis.
 Without assistance, professional and personal chaos often takes place.
 Learning how to cope with trauma can help you overcome these symptoms and greatly improve the quality of your mental, physical, and spiritual life.